shalommmitz/localstack_cdk_python__template/README.md

 You will need to perform this every time you run the local services, as the open-sourced/free version of localstack forget everything when you turn it off.

-- Make sure you run the local services (previous states)
+- Make sure you run the localstack service (previous step)
 - Deploy the stack:

 ```